mayanayza/website/src/_pages/masha.md

 ---
-title: Masha Care Guide
+title: Masha
 permalink: /masha/
+layout: page
 hide_header: true
-layout: page
+hide_title: true
+hero_avatar: /media/masha.jpeg
+hero_subtitle: |
+  Thank you for taking care of Masha!
+  She's a sweet, loving cat who will warm up to you quickly.
 ---
-*Thank you for taking care of Masha!
-She's a sweet, loving cat who will likely warm up to you quickly.
-Don't hesitate to reach out if you have any questions.*

-*Masha has an automatic water fountain, food dispenser, and litterbox!
+Masha has an automatic water fountain, food dispenser, and litterbox!
 These should make caretaking pretty easy.
 I've outlined the main tasks and any supplies you might need below.
-I've also provided more info about Masha further down in this guide.*
+I've also provided more info about Masha further down in this guide.

 # 📋 Tasks